 Some do grantmaking.
 Some do direct service.
 Some do advocacy.
 Some convene movements.
 The stronger ones usually do more than one thing while remaining clear about who is supposed to hold local knowledge and local authority.

 That is what makes cross-border Jewish NGOs interesting.
-They are not only philanthropic instruments.
-They are tests of how Jewish ethical language, diaspora responsibility, development practice, and political solidarity meet in the real world.
+They test how Jewish ethical language, diaspora responsibility, development practice, and political solidarity meet in public work.

 The most serious organizations do not treat local people as passive recipients